 The SQL Server EXISTS operator is used in combination with a subquery and is considered to be met if the subquery returns at least one row.
 It can be used in a SELECT, INSERT, UPDATE, or DELETE statement.

 The EXISTS operator is used to checks the existence of a result of a subquery.
-Generally, we use this EXISTS operator in WHERE clause to check whether subquery is returning results or not.
+Generally, we use this EXISTS operator in the WHERE clause to check whether the subquery is returning results or not.
 The EXISTS subquery tests whether a subquery fetches at least one-row or not.
 When no data is returned then this operator returns ‘FALSE’.

 - column_name: Name of the column of the table.